huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/user/README.md

   - usr_prj0
   - README.md

-## Directory Descriptions
+## Directory Description

 - create_prj.sh
-  - The file bears the execution code for creating a project. `create_prj.sh` is an important part of the command executed when a user creates a project.
+  - The file carries the execution code for creating a project. `create_prj.sh` is an important part of the command executed when a user creates a project.
   - Run the following command to copy the `project directory templates` to `$WORK_DIR/hardware/vivado_design/usr/` in one click.

     ```bash